 Childbirth is a wonderful event when all goes well.
 It can also be risky from a medical standpoint.
-A significant number of medical malpractice cases arise out of childbirth procedures, partly because the results of minor mistakes can be catastrophic.
+A significant number of medical malpractice cases arise out of childbirth procedures, partly because minor mistakes can end up being catastrophic.

 One University of North Carolina study found that 24% of OB/GYN doctors in Massachusetts paid malpractice settlements over a 10 year period, while 15% of general surgeons and 4% of internal medicine specialists made similar payments during the same period.

 The most serious consequence of medical malpractice during childbirth is that the baby will be stillborn.
 This article looks at stillbirth and key legal issues in a medical malpractice case involving errors during the childbirth process.

 Medical Definition of Stillbirth

 "Stillbirth" is a term for the delivery of a fetus that shows no signs of life.
 Other terms for stillbirth include "fetal death" and "fetal demise."
 It's important to distinguish stillbirths from miscarriages, which occur earlier in gestation.
 There is no internationally accepted standard for classifying failed pregnancies.
 The majority of states in the U. S. use the twentieth week of gestation as the threshold for distinguishing a stillbirth from a miscarriage.
 Other countries vary from week 16 to week 28.

 In the United States, 6.2 stillbirths occur for every 1,000 live births.
 The rate is higher in low income countries (9 to 34/1,000), but the average rate in high income countries is (3.1/1,000).

 In a 2008 study, the possible or probable cause of death in stillbirth cases could be determined in 76% of cases.
 The most common causes were:

 - obstetric complications (eg, abruption, multiple gestation, preterm birth) (29%)

 - maternal or fetal infection (13%)